How to Create a Baseline for Config Comparison in Network Configuration Manager?

 Assigning to Nodes

-9. Now, click the Save button to save your selections.
+9. Click Save to confirm your selections.

 Editing the Baseline